Frequently Asked Questions

 9. How can I get information and resources for hiring attendants or finding equipment, housing, or assistive technology?

-- Senior Services of Seattle/King County (http://www.seniorservices.org) has a downloadable booklet on hiring and maintaining attendants at www.seniorservices.org/Documents/options.pdf
+- Senior Services of Seattle/King County (http://www.seniorservices.org) has a booklet "Options for Hiring Household Help."

 Equipment is best explored through your personal physical or occupational therapist, if you are under the care of one of these professionals.
 Equipment can also be discussed with your physician or health care provider.
 If you are interested in learning about the latest equipment, local vendors of medical equipment can be found in the yellow pages or online.